wesker84/robovacl60ses/README.md

 ### Option 1: Scripts

-The integration is designed to work with the standard Home Assistant Lovelace card but that doesn't support all the options of your Robovac.
-I have created some scripts to send the relevant commands to the Robovac.
+The integration is designed to work with the standard Home Assistant Lovelace card but that doesn't support all the options of your RoboVac.
+I have created some scripts to send the relevant commands to the RoboVac.

-Add the below text to your scripts.yaml file for a xxC RoboVAC.
+Add the below text to your scripts.yaml file for a xxC RoboVac.
 It should be in the same folder as your configuration.yaml

 ```yaml
 15c_smallroomclean: